RadicalZephyr/ev3-nrepl/README.md

 EV3 into the leJOS operating system.
-Once you have all that working, and you are connected to your EV3 via USB cable or via wifi, you just need to clone this git repository, then run `lein uberjar` and (if connected via USB) `lein pushev3`.
+Once you have all that working, and you are connected to your EV3 via USB cable or via wifi, you just need to clone this git repository, then run `lein uberjar` and (if connected via USB _AND_ you have lein-shell) then `lein pushev3`.
 If you're connected via wifi, then you should scp the uberjar which should be `target/ev3nrepl.jar` onto your EV3.

 Now, ssh into the EV3, and run `jrun -jar ev3nrepl.jar`.
 Now, wait.
 The jvm takes a bit of time to start up on the EV3 and a clojure repl